How to position your Floodlight Cam

-A common error is mounting Spotlight Cam too high, and aiming it too low.
+A common error is mounting Floodlight Cam too low.

 Floodlight Cam works great at about nine feet above ground level with the motion sensor parallel to the ground.
 From this height, your Floodlight Cam can cover a wide visual area, as well as capture HD video of visitors' faces.